microsoft/vscode-docs/docs/editor/profiles.md

 ### Why are templates not available when creating a new profile?

 Profile templates are hosted externally by VS Code and you can only download and apply a template when you are connected to the internet.
-Make sure the check your internet connection if you notice that profile templates are not available.
+Make sure to check your internet connection if you notice that profile templates are not available.